dsmHack/2019-team-04/README.md

 # Enrollment Status Shortcode
 `[enrollmentstatus]`
 This shortcode can be added to a page to see a list of all active forms with a link to any form that has not been completed.
 Works for currently logged in user.

+# Front page content
+Front page content can be changed by altering the `landing.php` file in the understrap theme.
+In the UI, this can be changed by navigating to the theme editor, expanding the page-templates drop-down in the list of templates on the right side of the page, and changing the text in the template.